europarl/eli-ep/README.md

 ## Licence

-ELI-EP is distributed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+ELI-EP is distributed under the terms and conditions described in the [European Parliament Legal Notice](https://www.europarl.europa.eu/legal-notice/).